Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Method

 where $\alpha$ is the scale radius of the core, and $\beta$ governs the asymptotic decline of the wings as $\text{PSF}(r) \sim r^{-2\beta}$.
 We empirically determine $\alpha \simeq 0.5''$ and $\beta \simeq 1.4$ by measuring unresolved foreground stars in the FoV.

-Later when we make forecast for JWST/NIRSpec IFU observations, we will employ the \texttt{Webbpsf} tool~\citep{jwst_Webbpsf} to generate a model NIRSpec PSF kernel, thereby enabling reliable Wiener deconvolution.
+For the JWST/NIRSpec IFU forecasts, we generate a model NIRSpec PSF kernel using \texttt{WebbPSF}~\citep{jwst_Webbpsf}, which allows us to apply Wiener deconvolution with a better-characterized PSF.

-With the Wiener-deconvolved datacube, we measure the H$\beta$ line center on the pixel-by-pixel basis, through the following steps:
+With the Wiener-deconvolved datacube, we measure the emission-line center on a pixel-by-pixel basis.
+For the archival VLT/MUSE data we use H$\beta$, while for the JWST/NIRSpec forecasts we apply the same procedure to H$\alpha$ through the following steps:

-\paragraph{1) Continuum subtraction:} We mask the H$\beta$ line core and fit the neighboring continuum to a linear spectrum, which is then subtracted.
+\paragraph{1) Continuum subtraction:} We mask the chosen emission-line core and fit the neighboring continuum to a linear spectrum, which is then subtracted.

-\paragraph{2) Peak identification:} We apply a peak-finding algorithm to the continuum-subtracted spectrum, selecting the most pronounced line feature near the systemic H$\beta$ wavelength while rejecting noise-dominated peaks.
+\paragraph{2) Peak identification:} We apply a standard peak-finding algorithm to the continuum-subtracted spectrum using a custom code, selecting the most pronounced line feature near the expected wavelength of the chosen emission line while rejecting noise-dominated peaks.

-\paragraph{3) Gaussian fitting:} We fit the identified line to a Gaussian line profile with a free central wavelength and a free Gaussian width, using flux uncertainty estimates provided in the archival MUSE datacube as weights in the fitting process.
+\paragraph{3) Gaussian fitting:} We fit the identified line to a Gaussian line profile with a free central wavelength and a free Gaussian width, using the corresponding flux uncertainty estimates as weights in the fitting process.

-\paragraph{4) Line-of-sight velocity:} The best-fit line central wavelength is converted to the line-of-sight velocity using the standard formula for Doppler redshift/blueshift.
+\paragraph{4) Line-of-sight velocity:} The best-fit line central wavelength is converted to the line-of-sight velocity relative to the systemic wavelength of the chosen transition using the standard formula for Doppler redshift/blueshift.

 Figure~\ref{fig:MUSE_Gaussian} shows an example in which we follow these procedures.
 The approach we outline above outputs a pixelized velocity map (such as the one in Figure~\ref{fig:MUSE_velocity}) robust against spatial blurring and other noise effects.